-Oracular Spectacular is a 2008 album by MGMT that broke the band to the mainstream thanks to the success of the radio hits "Kids", "Time To Pretend" and "Electric Feel".
-It was listed at #494 in Rolling Stone's Rolling Stone: 500 Greatest Albums of All Time.
+Oracular Spectacular is a 2008 album by MGMT.
+It broke the band to the mainstream thanks to the success of the radio hits "Kids", "Time to Pretend" and "Electric Feel".

 - "Weekend Wars" (4:12)

 - "Electric Feel" (3:49)

 - "Kids" (5:02)